 Nancy Lelewer Sonnabend first became acquainted with Self Help for Hard of Hearing People (SHHH), now known as Hearing Loss Association of America (HLAA) through her parents as her mother was profoundly hard of hearing and served on the national board of trustees for nine years.
 This brought Nancy in contact with founder Rocky Stone and his wife Ahme, and she also attended several of the early conferences.
 Later Nancy became deaf in her left ear and profoundly hard of hearing in her right ear.

 Ms. Sonnabend was appointed to the HLAA Board of Trustees in June 2010.

-Committees: Ms. Sonnabend serves on the Fund Raising Committee.
+Committees: Ms. Sonnabend serves on the Development and Nominating Committees.